-Why we’re switching to self hosting our blog
+Why we’re switching to self service hosting our blog

 When I set up the new Service Works website and brand in March, I was keen to get on with setting things up and just getting on with some client work - and dealing with the fall out from a pandemic.
 When I looked around, I saw lots of other similar organisations using the blogging platform, Medium.
 We’d also used Medium at Satori Lab (company name prior to rebrand).
 In the absence of much more thought at the time, and perhaps seduced by the overall look and feel of Medium, I just went with the crowd.
 I’ve since learned that self hosting might have offered a better choice.